Ceres Cafe: History

 The restaurant began as Broker's Inn in 1967 and then moved to its current location and changed its name in December 1989.
-In 2019, Chicago Police superintendent Eddie Johnson was found asleep in his car after having “a couple of drinks” at Ceres.
+In 2019, Chicago Police superintendent Eddie Johnson was found asleep in his car after having "a couple of drinks" at Ceres.

+In popular culture

+The bar was mentioned in "Ceres", a season one episode of The Bear.